What is Black Mold and Can it actually Kill You?

 Any of these symptoms could be the result of black mold poisoning and would warrant a visit to the doctor.

-Those who are already immunocompromised, have a mold allergy or are more vulnerable to illness are more susceptible to have black mold poisoning symptoms.
+Those who are already immunocompromised, have a mold allergy or are more vulnerable to illness are more susceptible to poison like symptoms.

 What does it look like?